 Google Street Cars had scanned Wi-Fi networks as they photographed French streets together with unencrypted data from these networks caught at the same time.
-Yet the UK’s Information Commissioner (ICO) ruling that Google did no harm while collecting unauthorised Wi-fi data.
+Yet the UK’s Information Commissioner (ICO) ruled that Google did no harm while collecting unauthorised Wi-fi data.
 A decision that outraged and angered privacy campaigners in the UK.

 Stating “Google had not refrained from using the data identifying Wi-Fi access points of individuals without their knowledge.”